 Select “Open link in new tab” and start to mull over the diamond details.

-Within a few seconds, I find myself thinking: “I really need to write a tutorial on obstruction!”
+I found myself thinking: “I really need to write a tutorial on obstruction!”

 I took a sip and told him that it was very nice.
 Based upon his reaction, you would think that I just took a whiz off the bow of the Queen Mary in the middle of Easter Sunday brunch.